ojuuji/rbmerge/www/help/readme.md

 Each row contains images and color names for all parts in the group.

-Each part number and color is listed there separately and includes its image and number of parts in this color.
+Each part number and color is listed there separately and includes its image and the number of parts in this color.

 Parts are grouped by the part number and relation type.
 So, for example, on the screenshot above first are listed all colors of part `61408` and then all colors of part `33299b`.